Get a jump start now by creating an account with our simple online tool.

 Still have questions?
 Check out Admissions for details on requirements, deadlines, and financial aid.

 The Keller Center is setting the standard for sustainable design on UChicago campus and among policy schools around the globe, reflecting Harris’ commitment to policy impact and civic engagement while accommodating the School's substantial growth.

-The building achieved LEED Platinum and Living Building Challenge™ (LBC) Petal certification, making the Keller Center one of the most sustainable buildings in higher education and the city of Chicago.
+The building achieved LEED-NC Platinum and Living Building Challenge™ Petal certification for Materials, Beauty, and Equity, making the Keller Center one of the most sustainable buildings in higher education and the city of Chicago.